-For plant protection products, industry provided further information during the consultation on the number of reformulations to be expected in response to the proposed restriction as well as on the cost per reformulation, which industry considers to be significantly higher than estimated by the Dossier Submitter (#2082).
+For plant protection products, industry provided further information during the consultation on the Annex XV report on the number of reformulations to be expected in response to the proposed restriction as well as on the cost per reformulation, which industry considers to be significantly higher than estimated by the Dossier Submitter (#2082).
 One argument to substantiate these higher costs was the need to re-authorise the products concerned under plant protection products regulation.
 The Dossier Submitter revised the cost estimates taking into account the information received.

 Synthetic infill material

 SEAC has assessed, where possible (semi-)quantitatively, the costs for several possible Risk Management Options in order to give an overview of possible impacts to society.
 This analysis reflects all of the information available to SEAC.
+This includes cost figures received during the consultations which was broadly in line what figures provided by the DS.
 It is important to note that an assessment of the end-of-life of artificial pitches, or other policy and environmental issues related to this, falls outside of the scope of this restriction proposal, but is also an important factor in the decision-making process.

-RO1: Full ban of infill material covered by the Microplastics definition (from entry into force)
+RO1: Full ban of infill material covered by the microplastics definition (from entry into force)

 SEAC notes that this scenario covers infill material in general.
-In other words, it is a full ban for all infill material covered by the Microplastics definition irrespective of use (i.e. not limited to sport pitches and playgrounds).
+In other words, it is a full ban for all infill material covered by the microplastics definition irrespective of use (i.e. not limited to sport pitches and playgrounds).

-A full ban of infill material under the Microplastics restriction would lead to an end-of-market scenario similar to the one discussed in the opinion for the ‘PAHs granules restriction’.
+A full ban of infill material under the microplastics restriction would lead to an end-of-market scenario similar to the one discussed in the opinion for the ‘PAHs granules restriction’.
 Several important differences however need to be borne in mind:

 Although the ‘PAHs granules restriction’ also covers virgin infill material, the end-of-market scenario only impacted End-of-Life Tyre (ELT) infill since, according to available information, virgin infill (TPE, EPDM, etc.) would not contain PAHs.
 Under the microplastics restriction virgin infill would also be impacted.